Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 • Searches previous sessions through full-text search and LLM summarization.

-• Works with Nous Portal, OpenRouter, OpenAI, Anthropic, Hugging Face, Google Gemini, Kimi, MiniMax, xAI, and custom endpoints.
+• Works with Nous Portal, OpenRouter, OpenAI, Anthropic, Hugging Face, Google Gemini, Vertex AI, Kimi, MiniMax, xAI, and custom endpoints.

 • Runs scheduled automations through natural-language cron workflows.